CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/030-advanced-network.md

 - [Plan IP addressing for your cluster](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni#plan-ip-addressing-for-your-cluster)
 - [Configure Azure CNI networking in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni)

-The CluedIn platform requires the use of the **Azure CNI networking plug-in**.
+The CluedIn platform requires using **Azure CNI networking plug-in**.
 This plug-in is configured using routable vNet-based IP address at a per pod and node level.
 You need to plan the IP addressing for your cluster according to your current network topology.

 During the CluedIn installation, you will be asked for the **Kubernetes service address range**.
 Microsoft default values will work fine with CluedIn.
 However, these values can be customized, and it is important that your network is planned in accordance with the Microsoft guidance.

 CluedIn can operate inside CIDR /23 with 510 available IP addresses.
-However, this is an absolute minimum configuration, and it does not consider any additional services and associated overhead.
+However, this is an absolute minimum configuration, and it does not include any additional services and associated overhead.

 ## Advanced network configuration options